-According to a new report published by Allied Market Research, titled, Regenerative Medicine Market by Product Type, Material, and Application: Global Opportunity Analysis and Industry Forecast, 2017-2023," the global regenerative medicine market was valued at $5,444 million in 2016, and is estimated to reach $39,325 million by 2023, registering a CAGR of 32.2% from 2017 to 2023.
-North America is the highest contributor in the regenerative medicine market in 2016; however, Asia-Pacific is expected to witness the highest growth rate during the forecast period.
+According to a new report published by Allied Market Research, titled, “Regenerative Medicine Market by Type, Material, Application, and End User: Global Opportunity Analysis and Industry Forecast, 2021–2030,” the regenerative medicine market size was valued at $10,107.32 million in 2020, and is estimated to reach $83,196.72 million by 2030, growing at a CAGR of 23.4% from 2021 to 2030.

-However, stringent regulations, operational inefficiency, and high cost of regenerative medicine treatment are the key factors affecting the market growth.
-Furthermore, advancements in stem cell technology and achieving core competency in the emerging economies are expected to fuel the market growth.
-Developed nations have adopted technological advancements in tissue engineering and regenerative medicine sectors, which would aid the expansion of the global market.
+However, stringent regulations, operational inefficiency, and high cost of regenerative medicine treatment are key factors that hinder the market growth.
+Furthermore, advancements in stem cell technology and increase in R&D activities in the emerging economies are expected to fuel the market growth during the forecast period.
+Developed nations have adopted technological advancements in tissue engineering and regenerative medicine sectors, which help in the expansion of the global market.